The main attraction at Mchanga is the beautiful, powder-white beach.

 Mchanga Beach Lodge: Our full report

-Mchanga is set on a fairly small site, but they have used the space very well.
-There are eight cottages in total - six of these are sea-facing rooms which are in two rows, angled slightly to provide a degree of privacy, and staggered so that each has a great view over the pool and to the sea beyond.
+- The Sea View Lodge Rooms are in two rows, angled slightly to provide a degree of privacy, and staggered so that each has a great view over the pool and to the sea beyond.
 The rooms are positioned cleverly, providing privacy from your neighbours.
 Each has a small terrace with a pair of chairs and a table.
 Stable doors into the rooms can be left half open, or entirely open or closed, and have closable slats to allow a cool through breeze.

-The en-suite flush-toilet is behind a wooden door to one side of the bed.
-Behind the other side of the bed is a separate shower area with a white ceramic sink set into the moulded stone surface, and a really powerful hot-and-cold shower.
+The en-suite flush toilet is behind a wooden door to one side of the bed.
+To the other side is a separate shower area with a white ceramic sink set into a moulded stone surface, and a really powerful hot-and-cold shower.
 The bathrooms are plainly decorated, and spotlessly clean.
-Little touches like a good mirror light and local clove soap to refresh your skin after swimming, reflect the owners’ attention to detail.
+Little touches like a good mirror light, and local clove soap to refresh your skin after swimming, reflect the owners’ attention to detail.

-The two Garden Suites are slightly larger, and have a double baraza seating area which can be converted into an extra bed.
-They have a larger outdoor private terrace, although they don’t enjoy quite the same views as the Sea-facing lodge rooms.
+- The two Garden Suites are slightly larger, and have a double baraza seating area which can be converted into an extra bed.
+They have a larger outdoor private terrace, too, although they don’t enjoy quite the same views as the sea-facing rooms.

 Mchanga’s lushgardens are bright and colourful.
-The beach itself has an abundance of beautiful white-powdery sand, and the ocean is perfect for swimming when the tide is in.
-When it’s out - the 13m pool has comfy seats to relax around - and a volleyball net for those feeling a bit more active!
+The beach itself has an abundance of beautiful white-powdery sand, and the sea is perfect for swimming when the tide is in.
+When it’s out, the 13m pool comes into its own, with comfy seats around it and a volleyball net for those feeling a bit more active!

-There is a small, but interesting, shop, featuring hand picked art made by talented local artists.
-Gloria is very keen to support local artists through her shop.
-There are also essentials such as sun cream and other toiletries plus books, magazines and a useful tide timetable.
-Snorkeling equipment can be borrowed here as well as bicycles, under the ingeniously named ‘Maasaiycle’ scheme.
+There is a small but interesting shop, featuring hand-picked works created by talented local artists.
+There are also essentials such as suncream and other toiletries plus books, magazines and a useful tide timetable.
+Snorkelling equipment can be borrowed here as well as bicycles, and the shop has internet access

-Ideal length of stay: Mchanga works best as a place to just put your feet up – and you could quite easily stay here for a week of pure relaxation; you wouldn’t come for less than 3 nights!
+Ideal length of stay: Mchanga works best as a place just to put your feet up.
+You could quite easily stay here for a week of pure relaxation; you wouldn’t come for less than 3 nights!

-Directions: From Dar es Salaam, it's about a 20-minute flight to Zanzibar, and then an hour’s drive to cover the 50km to Mchanga Beach Lodge is about an hour (it's 50km).
+Directions: From Dar es Salaam, it’s about a 20-minute flight to Zanzibar, and then an hour’s drive to cover the 50km to Mchanga Beach Lodge.

 Owner: Independent/Owner-run - by Gloria and Thomas Zimmerman